MicrosoftDocs/fabric-docs/docs/cicd/git-integration/intro-to-git-integration.md

 * Backup and version their work
 * Revert to previous stages as needed
 * Collaborate with others or work alone using Git branches
-* Leverage the capabilities of familiar source control tools to manage Fabric items.
+* Apply the capabilities of familiar source control tools to manage Fabric items

 :::image type="content" source="./media/intro-to-git-integration/git-flow.png" alt-text="Flowchart showing the connection between the remote Git repo and the Fabric workspace.":::